Jan. 31, 2015 Staff Report

-The organizers of the 5th annual Queens World Film Festival (QWFF) held their kick-off event on January 18 to provide an overview of some of the films that will be screened this year and to bring many of the actors and film makers together.
+The organizers of the 5th annual Queens World Film Festival (QWFF) held their kick-off event on January 18 to provide an overview of some of the films that will be screened this year and to invite the public to meet many of the actors and filmmakers involved.

 The festival will be held from March 17-20 and will feature 116 films that were selected from more than 400 submissions.

 The films will be screened at three venues: The Museum of Moving Image in Astoria; The Secret Theatre in Long Island City; and PS 69 in Jackson Heights.

 Katha Cato, the executive director of the QWFF who spoke at the event, credited the strength of the festival to the people who come out every year to support it.

 “What we’ve done for the last four years is really make sure that we have built up an inclusive community around the festival,” Cato said.

 Among the attendees at the event, which was held at Monika’s Café — located within the Kaufman Arts District — were many Queens-based actors and filmmakers